Skip to content

 0 Shares

-Parenting styles
+Parenting styles and children

 Authoritative style creates joyful environment.
 This parenting style is focused on child and allows children to take on age related duties.
 This style provides an environment that helps child’s growth.
 Children learn that arguments are more effectively controlled when taking account of other person point of view.
 This style helps brain development as the child is allowed to make mistakes freely and to learn from mistakes.
 This style also helps with group conflict resolution.
 It also promotes growth of good peer connection and subsequently the growth of social care network for the child.
+This parenting style is warm and structured, it combines sensitivity and also limit setting.
+This style fosters self control, collaboration and problem solving in children.

 Authoritarian style creates usually shy or angry adult who are not able to take initiatives or not able to control themselves effectively.
 Parent disciplinary style teaches children that unquestioning obedience is the way to manage interpersonal conflicts and to fix issues.
 These children later on as grow up will have a shattered self confidence and cannot communicate their emotions effectively.
 Parents in this style are not flexible enough to address children needs according to situations and force children to only obey them.